-Enjoy this short excerpt from Truth Seer.
+Enjoy this short Truth Seer excerpt.
 But first I’m going to share a quick story about writing this section.

 Story About My Writing Process